Giro Terraduro Review

 Cons: Heavy, does not clear mud well

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Terraduro is most certainly a comfortable shoe and has a very similar fit to that of the Giro Privateer R, but with a heavier, beefier and more protective feel.
-The Terraduro employs Giro's Microfiber material for its uppers, a supple material that feels like a synthetic leather, with an abrasion resistant coating that wraps around the entire shoe just above the sole and a thicker harder layer around the toe and heel.
+The Terraduro employs Giro's Microfiber material for its uppers, a supple material that feels like synthetic leather, with an abrasion-resistant coating that wraps around the entire shoe just above the sole and a thicker harder layer around the toe and heel.
 There is minimal padding in the shoe, but the tongue, ankle gasket, and heel pocket have a little for added comfort and protection.
 The Vibram sole creates a wide platform, and overall the shoe feels very protective of the feet, not as much as a downhill model, but significantly more than an XC shoe.

-The current version of the Giro Terraduro has a stiff molded nylon shank that offers impressive rigidity and power transfer.
+The current version of the Terraduro has a stiff molded nylon shank that offers impressive rigidity and power transfer.
 In fact, we noticed virtually no flex under power, even the hardest efforts or when sprinting.
 There is a small amount of flex through the toe of the shoe to facilitate walking, but this isn't noticeable while pedaling.
 Overall the shoe is impressively stiff, perhaps not enough for XC racers, but they would likely look elsewhere due to the weight of the Terraduro.

-One of our testers used a pair of Giro Terraduro shoes for three seasons before passing them on to a friend to use because they still had life in them.
+One of our testers used a pair of Terraduro shoes for three seasons before passing them on to a friend to use because they still had life in them.
 The current Terraduro appears to be identical in design, craftsmanship, and materials to the previous version and we have no reason to believe they won't last just as long, especially because after weeks of abuse, they look brand new.
-The upper shows no signs of wear since they are protected in all of the abrasion prone areas, especially the reinforced toe box and heel.
+The upper shows no signs of wear since they are protected in all of the abrasion-prone areas, especially the reinforced toe box and heel.
 We've had no problems with ours, but the ratchet is located laterally on the shoe near the ankle and may be prone to damage from rock strikes, although it is replaceable just in case.
-The only minor durability issue we have to note is that a couple of the heel lugs have lost small chunks of their rubber over the course of our testing.
+The only minor durability issue we have to note is that a couple of the heel lugs have lost small chunks of their rubber throughout our testing.
 This has in no way affected the performance or traction of the shoes but is worthy of mention since the soles of these shoes are known for their longevity.

 The Terraduro was designed with enduro racing and all mountain riding in mind, and it excels in these applications.
 It is also an ideal choice for nearly all other types of riding, from competitive trail rides, big backcountry epics, even occasional shuttle runs or chairlift laps.
-These days there are numerous other similar shoes on the market such as the Shimano ME7, or our top pick for enduro/all mountain the Specialized 2FO Cliplite.
+These days there are numerous other similar shoes on the market such as the Shimano ME7, or our top pick for trail riding, the Specialized 2FO Cliplite.
 Hardcore XC racers will also probably look for lighter and stiffer options such as the editors choice Giro Empire VR90, the Pearl Izumi X-Project PRO, or the Sidi Cape.